debeando/zenit/README.md

 - Read the tool's documentation.
 - Review the tool’s known "BUGS".
 - Test the tool on a non-production server.

-## Warnings

-- The parse files with very high QPS does big CPU consumption and compromise the server performance.
-Ensure that you have available core for this process.
-- The activation of the Audit and Slow Log compromise the writing performance on disk, use another disk for logs.

 ## Install